daseyun/memory-game/README.md

 ### Warning

 To prevent cheating by scrolling up to the previously printed boards, the text of terminal is regularly cleared and scroll is prevented.
-Please run the game in a terminal you do not reference for.
+Please run the game in a terminal you do not need reference for.

 ### Controls